LD4P/arm/modeling_recommendations/exhibitions.md

 **ex:startDate (datatype property)**
 > - **Label:** start date
 > - **IRI:** TBD
-> - **Definition:** The start date and time of the resource, such as an event.
+> - **Definition:** The start date of a resource, such as an event.
 > - **Note:** See recommendation to LC above.

 **ex:endDate (datatype property)**
 > - **Label:** end date
 > - **IRI:** TBD
-> - **Definition:** The end date and time of the resource, such as an event.
+> - **Definition:** The end date of a resource, such as an event.
 > - **Note:** See recommendation to LC above.

 <a name="diagrams">Diagrams</a>
 ---------
 **Diagram 1.
 Exhibition Event**

-![Exhibition Event Diagram 1](/modeling_recommendations/modeling_diagrams/exhibition_event.png) **Notes**
+![Exhibition Event Diagram 1](/modeling_recommendations/modeling_diagrams/exhibition_event.png)

+**Notes**
 - Description, coverage, and subject are different options for describing the topic of the Exhibition Event.

 **Diagram 2.
 Items in an Exhibition Event**

 ![Items_in_an_Exhibition_Event_2](/modeling_recommendations/modeling_diagrams/items_exhibitions_events.png)

 **Notes**
-- While it is the Item which is directly related to the ExhibitionEvent (via the Exhibition node), by following the links to Instance and Work, these are by extrapolation also “in” the ExhibitionEvent.
+- While it is the Item which is directly related to the ExhibitionEvent (via the Exhibition node), by following
+  the links to Instance and Work, these are by extrapolation also “in” the ExhibitionEvent.

  **Diagram 3.
 Item Description the the Context of an Exhibition**

 ![Item_Description_in_the_Context_of_an_Exhibition_3](/modeling_recommendations/modeling_diagrams/Item_description_exhibition.png)

 **Notes**
 - The Exhibition context node provides for description of the Item in relation to the ExhibitionEvent that do not pertain to the
   Item in and of itself: